Category Archives: Musical Drama

 The moment is filled with sweetness as the veteran passes the baton to the upstart.
 Dorothy’s words resonated with me as any entertainer, public speaker, or anyone else can take her advice to heart.

-The musical numbers are cheery and robust led by the toe-thumping title track which I continue to hum along to whilst writing this review.
+The musical numbers are cheery and robust, led by the toe-thumping title track, which I continue to hum along to while writing this review.

-Old fashioned has rarely felt better because 42nd Street (1933) provides enough flash and dance, and razzle-dazzle, to make its audience harken back to the good old days of classic cinema.
+Old-fashioned has rarely felt better because 42nd Street (1933) provides enough flash, dance, and razzle-dazzle to make its audience harken back to the good old days of classic cinema.

 There are even some words of wisdom to embrace.